Who is Filthy Luker?

 Employing tools such as 3D design software, Luker and his company have created numerous commissioned sculptures and installations for events and individual patrons of all descriptions.
 With a wide range of colossal pop-up sculptures, Luker and his team have also produced numerous non-commissioned temporary public installations in rural and urban places for many years.

-The love for public intervention and site-specific public work inspired Filthy Luker to begin creating sculptural artworks specifically for urban landscape installation in the early 2000s.
+The love for public intervention and site-specific public work inspired Filthy Luker to create sculptural artworks specifically for urban landscape installation in the early 2000s.
 On a parallel path to his perpetual commitment to the company, Designs in Air, Luker found further global recognition: street installations and expositions where his art has been diversified to include mixed media like moldable forms and latex, paint, taxidermy, and mutated objects.

 Luker’s work has been widely publicized across the web.
 It has also been featured in numerous magazines, several books, and a few television programs under special features and documentaries.

-To this day, Luker is still working with his team, Pedro Estrellas AKA Pete Hamilton.
+To this day, Luker is still working with his team, Pedro Estrellas, AKA Pete Hamilton.
 He also launched another company called Musii (Multi Sensory Interactive Inflatable), which is focused on producing groundbreaking interactive music and light sculpture in collaboration with life hacker and electronic geek Jnr Hacksaw.

 The inflatable medium is known for offering infinite possibilities of form and function.
 This explains why Luker and his team settled on creating large surreal installations that interact with an urban setting, transform the city skyline, and engage the audience with their conspicuous visual arts, sole sense of humor, and the core message.